intervene-EU-H2020/GxE_SESDisease/README.md

 8. Line 197 - specify the location you want to save the model 4 output.
 - Output file is "&#42;_INTERVENE_Occupation_CoxPH_model4_Coeffs.txt"

-## Model 5: Determine the effect of the socioeconomic indices on disease risk in each of the three trait-specific polygenic risk score (PRS) groups
+## Model 5: Determine the effect of the socioeconomic indices on disease risk in each of the three trait-specific polygenic score (PGS) groups
 ### Educational Attainment
-Run [CoxPHmodel5_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel5_EducationalAttainment.R) to run the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and include sex (except for prostate and breast cancer), birth decade, and the first 5 genetic PCs as covariates in each of the groups stratified by PRS ("<25%", "25-75%", and ">75%").
+Run [CoxPHmodel5_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel5_EducationalAttainment.R) to run the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and include sex (except for prostate and breast cancer), birth decade, and the first 5 genetic PCs as covariates in each of the groups stratified by PGS ("<25%", "25-75%", and ">75%").
 **Please note that these analyses have been discontinued.**

 ### Occupation
-Run [CoxPHmodel5_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel5_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, where occupation is classified into "Manual worker", "Lower-level", "Upper-level" and (optional) "Self-employed" (reference = Manual worker), and include sex (except for prostate and breast cancer), birth decade, and the first 5 genetic PCs as covariates in each of the groups stratified by PRS ("<25%", "25-75%", and ">75%").
+Run [CoxPHmodel5_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel5_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, where occupation is classified into "Manual worker", "Lower-level", "Upper-level" and (optional) "Self-employed" (reference = Manual worker), and include sex (except for prostate and breast cancer), birth decade, and the first 5 genetic PCs as covariates in each of the groups stratified by PGS ("<25%", "25-75%", and ">75%").
 **Please note that these analyses have been discontinued.**

 # Part 3: Meta-analyses across biobank studies
 Please note that the meta-analysis scripts are only provided for Educational Attainment.
-## Model 1: Meta-analyze the individual effect of the socioeconomic indices or trait-specific polygenic risk score (PRS) on disease risk
+## Model 1: Meta-analyze the individual effect of the socioeconomic indices or trait-specific polygenic score (PGS) on disease risk
 ### Model 1a SES effect, with Educational Attainment as the socioeconomic index
 Run [MetaAnalysismodel1a_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel1a_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including sex (except for prostate and breast cancer), birth decade and the first 5 genetic principal components (PCs) as covariates.
 This script downloads the summary statistics per biobank study from Google Drive and also uploads the resulting meta-analysis to Google Drive.
 In this project, we meta-analysed across the FinnGen study, the UK Biobank, and Generation Scotland.
 - Output file is "&#42;_INTERVENE_EducationalAttainment_FEMetaAnalysis_FinnGenR11_UKB_GenScot_model1a_anyN.csv"

-### Model 1b PRS effect, without Educational Attainment as the socioeconomic index
+### Model 1b PGS effect, without Educational Attainment as the socioeconomic index
-Run [MetaAnalysismodel1b_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel1b_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, with the trait-specific PRS, sex (except for prostate and breast cancer), the first 10 genetic PCs, and birth decade as covariates.
+Run [MetaAnalysismodel1b_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel1b_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, with the trait-specific PGS, sex (except for prostate and breast cancer), the first 10 genetic PCs, and birth decade as covariates.
 This script downloads the summary statistics per biobank study from Google Drive and also uploads the resulting meta-analysis to Google Drive.
 In this project, we meta-analysed across the FinnGen study, the UK Biobank, and Generation Scotland.
 - Output file is "&#42;_INTERVENE_EducationalAttainment_FEMetaAnalysis_FinnGenR11_UKB_GenScot_model1b_anyN.csv"

-## Model 2: Meta-analyze the effect of the socioeconomic indices and the trait-specific polygenic risk score (PRS) together on disease risk
+## Model 2: Meta-analyze the effect of the socioeconomic indices and the trait-specific polygenic score (PGS) together on disease risk
-Run [MetaAnalysismodel2_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel2_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including the trait-specific PRS, sex (except for prostate and breast cancer), birth decade and the first 10 genetic PCs as covariates.
+Run [MetaAnalysismodel2_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel2_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including the trait-specific PGS, sex (except for prostate and breast cancer), birth decade and the first 10 genetic PCs as covariates.
 This script downloads the summary statistics per biobank study from Google Drive and also uploads the resulting meta-analysis to Google Drive.
 In this project, we meta-analysed across the FinnGen study, the UK Biobank, and Generation Scotland.
 - Output file is "&#42;_INTERVENE_EducationalAttainment_FEMetaAnalysis_FinnGenR11_UKB_GenScot_model2_anyN.csv"

-## Compare the meta-analyzed effects of the socioeconomic indices and the trait-specific polygenic risk scores (PRS) as obtained from model 1 (unadjusted) with those obtained in model 2 (adjusted).
+## Compare the meta-analyzed effects of the socioeconomic indices and the trait-specific polygenic scores (PGS) as obtained from model 1 (unadjusted) with those obtained in model 2 (adjusted).
 Comparisons are done with two-sided Wald tests after Bonferroni correction for multiple testing of 19 phenotypes (p < 2.63x10-03).
-Run [MetaAnalysismodel1vs2differences_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel1vs2differences_EducationalAttainment.R) to compare the meta-analyzed estimates from model 1 and model 2 to determine whether analyzing the socioeconomic indices and PRSs jointly significantly differ from analyzing them separately.
+Run [MetaAnalysismodel1vs2differences_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel1vs2differences_EducationalAttainment.R) to compare the meta-analyzed estimates from model 1 and model 2 to determine whether analyzing the socioeconomic indices and PGSs jointly significantly differ from analyzing them separately.
 This script downloads the summary statistics per biobank study and across biobank studies (meta-analysis) from Google Drive and also uploads the result of the comparisons to Google Drive.
 In this project, we meta-analysed across the FinnGen study, the UK Biobank, and Generation Scotland.
 - Output file is "&#42;_INTERVENE_EducationalAttainment_FEMetaAnalysis_FinnGenR11_UKB_GenScot_model1vs2_Differences.csv"

-## Model 3: Meta-analyze the effect of the trait-specific polygenic risk score (PRS) per level of the socioeconomic index on disease risk
+## Model 3: Meta-analyze the effect of the trait-specific polygenic score (PGS) per level of the socioeconomic index on disease risk
-Run [MetaAnalysismodel3_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel3_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including the trait-specific PRS by EA level _(created in this script)_, sex (except for breast and prostate cancer), bith decade, and the first 10 genetic PCS as covariates.
+Run [MetaAnalysismodel3_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel3_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including the trait-specific PGS by EA level _(created in this script)_, sex (except for breast and prostate cancer), bith decade, and the first 10 genetic PCS as covariates.
 This script downloads the summary statistics per biobank study from Google Drive and also uploads the resulting meta-analysis to Google Drive.
 In this project, we meta-analysed across the FinnGen study, the UK Biobank, and Generation Scotland.
 - Output file is "&#42;_INTERVENE_EducationalAttainment_FEMetaAnalysis_FinnGenR11_UKB_GenScot_model3_anyN.csv"

-## Compare the meta-analyzed effects the trait-specific polygenic risk score (PRS) per level of the socioeconomic index on disease risk between the levels of the socioeconomic index
+## Compare the meta-analyzed effects the trait-specific polygenic score (PGS) per level of the socioeconomic index on disease risk between the levels of the socioeconomic index
 Comparisons are done with two-sided Wald tests after Bonferroni correction for multiple testing of 19 phenotypes (p < 2.63x10-03).
-Run [MetaAnalysismodel3differences_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel3differences_EducationalAttainment.R) to compare the meta-analyzed estimates effects the trait-specific polygenic risk score (PRS) per level of the socioeconomic index on disease risk between the levels of the socioeconomic index to determine whether the effect of the PRS differs significantly between the levels of the socioeconomic index.
+Run [MetaAnalysismodel3differences_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel3differences_EducationalAttainment.R) to compare the meta-analyzed estimates effects the trait-specific polygenic score (PGS) per level of the socioeconomic index on disease risk between the levels of the socioeconomic index to determine whether the effect of the PGS differs significantly between the levels of the socioeconomic index.
 This script downloads the summary statistics per biobank study and across biobank studies (meta-analysis) from Google Drive and also uploads the result of the comparisons to Google Drive.
 **Please note that these analyses have been discontinued.**

-## Model 4: Meta-analyze the effect of the socioeconomic index, the trait-specific polygenic risk score (PRS), and their interaction on disease risk
+## Model 4: Meta-analyze the effect of the socioeconomic index, the trait-specific polygenic score (PGS), and their interaction on disease risk
-Run [MetaAnalysismodel4_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel4_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including EA, the trait-specific PRS, the EA * trait-specific PRS interaction, sex (except for prostate and breast cancer), the first 10 genetics PCs, and birth decade as covariates.
+Run [MetaAnalysismodel4_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel4_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including EA, the trait-specific PGS, the EA * trait-specific PGS interaction, sex (except for prostate and breast cancer), the first 10 genetics PCs, and birth decade as covariates.
 This script downloads the summary statistics per biobank study from Google Drive and also uploads the resulting meta-analysis to Google Drive.
 In this project, we meta-analysed across the FinnGen study, the UK Biobank, and Generation Scotland.
 - Output file is "&#42;_INTERVENE_EducationalAttainment_FEMetaAnalysis_FinnGenR11_UKB_GenScot_model4_anyN.csv"

 ## Meta-analyze models 2 and 4 in the UK Biobank and Generation Scotland only
-Run [MetaAnalysismodel2and4_EducationalAttainment_UKB_GenScot_only.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel2and4_EducationalAttainment_UKB_GenScot_only.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including the trait-specific PRS, sex (except for prostate and breast cancer), birth decade and the first 10 genetic PCs as covariates (model 2) and to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including EA, the trait-specific PRS, the EA * trait-specific PRS interaction, sex (except for prostate and breast cancer), the first 10 genetics PCs, and birth decade as covariates (model 4).
+Run [MetaAnalysismodel2and4_EducationalAttainment_UKB_GenScot_only.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel2and4_EducationalAttainment_UKB_GenScot_only.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including the trait-specific PGS, sex (except for prostate and breast cancer), birth decade and the first 10 genetic PCs as covariates (model 2) and to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including EA, the trait-specific PGS, the EA * trait-specific PGS interaction, sex (except for prostate and breast cancer), the first 10 genetics PCs, and birth decade as covariates (model 4).
 This script downloads the summary statistics per biobank study from Google Drive and also uploads the resulting meta-analysis to Google Drive.
 In this script, we only meta-analysed across the UK Biobank and Generation Scotland so we could use the resulting estimates to compare the predictive accuracy of model 2 vs. model 4 in the FinnGen study.
 **Please note that these analyses have been discontinued.**

-## Model 5: Meta-analyze the effect of the socioeconomic indices on disease risk in each of the three trait-specific polygenic risk score (PRS) groups
+## Model 5: Meta-analyze the effect of the socioeconomic indices on disease risk in each of the three trait-specific polygenic score (PGS) groups
-Run [MetaAnalysismodel5_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel5_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including sex (except for prostate and breast cancer), birth decade, and the first 5 genetic PCs as covariates in each of the groups stratified by PRS ("<25%", "25-75%", and ">75%").
+Run [MetaAnalysismodel5_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Meta-analyses/MetaAnalysismodel5_EducationalAttainment.R) to run the fixed-effect meta-analysis across biobank studies using the beta coefficients from the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and including sex (except for prostate and breast cancer), birth decade, and the first 5 genetic PCs as covariates in each of the groups stratified by PGS ("<25%", "25-75%", and ">75%").
 This script downloads the summary statistics per biobank study from Google Drive and also uploads the resulting meta-analysis to Google Drive.
 **Please note that these analyses have been discontinued.**

 # Part 4: Prediction comparison in each biobank study